jsonh-org/JsonhGdextension/README.md

 ### Limited API

-Due to limitations and complexity of GDExtension and GDScript, only two static methods (`Jsonh.parse_element`, `Jsonh.parse_json`) are exposed.
+Since GDExtension is complex and GDScript has limitations, only two static methods (`Jsonh.parse_element` and `Jsonh.parse_json`) are exposed.